aidan-mier/cs-learnings/README.md

-# cs-learnings
+# Documenting my CS learning journey

-Me starting to learn CS
+Heres to new beginnings